 That usually takes two to three days, she said.
 If you do not ask and wait, the case stays locked.

-At the courthouse for Volusia County, Alvarez was directed to three public computer terminals on the second floor.
+At the courthouse for Volusia County, Aciego was directed to three public computer terminals on the second floor.
 Under the tab labeled “daily cases filed circuit civil,” no cases from that day could be seen.